TGT (group)

 TGT was an American supergroup that consisted of R&B singers Tyrese (Tyrese Gibson), Ginuwine (Elgin Baylor Lumpkin) and Tank (Durrell Babbs).
-TGT is named after the first letter of each of the trio's stage names (T for Tyrese, G for Ginuwine, and T for Tank).
+TGT is named after the first letter of each of the trio's stage names (T for Tyrese, G for Ginuwine, and the other T for Tank).
 The three are close friends and Tyrese was best man at Ginuwine's wedding, but TGT represented their first collaboration.
-Despite being together as a super group since its formation in 2007, it released its debut album only in August 2013 titled Three Kings on Atlantic Records.
+Despite being together as a super group since its formation in 2007, it released its only album that debuted in August 2013 titled Three Kings on Atlantic Records.

 Beginnings

 Their first song in 2007 was a remix of Tank's "Please Don't Go" released as "Please Don't Go (The TGT Remix)".
 The trio also appeared on Slim Thug's single "Let Me Grind".

 In an interview, Tyrese said the group would be the "ultimate R&B fan experience.
-Me, Tank and Ginuwine been talking about this forever.
+Me, Tank and Ginuwine have been talking about this forever.
 The reason why this makes sense is that besides all of us being R&B singers, we're all good friends.
-Every time I see Tank, every time I see Ginuwine, we all had good energy regardless."
+Every time I see Tank, every time I see Ginuwine, we always have good energy regardless."

 The trio planned the Shirts Off Tour for late 2007, with Avant as an opening act.
 As part of the tour, they planned to hold auditions for a fourth member of the group.
 The tour faced delays, however, and was anticipated for early 2008.

-The group faced difficulties given that each member of the trio is signed to a different record label, and on August 21, 2008, Ginuwine announced on his MySpace blog that due to label and legal issues they will not be able to release an official TGT album at the moment.
+The group faced difficulties given that each member of the trio was signed to a different record label, and on August 21, 2008, Ginuwine announced on his MySpace blog that due to label and legal issues they will not be able to release an official TGT album at the moment.